gisogrimm/tascartutorials/README.md

    This is where to start if you have never created a TASCAR session file before.
 It explains how to create the first dynamic scene in TASCAR.

 2. [Sensors, real-time interaction and data logging](sensors/README.md)<br/>
-   This tutorial explains how to connect a Qualisys motion capture system and an open-hardware IMU/EOG sensor to control objects in TASCAR.
+   This tutorial explains how to connect a Qualisys motion capture system and an open-hardware IMU/EOG sensor to control orientation and position of objects in TASCAR, and to record the movement data in the datalogging system.

 3. [Interfacing from MATLAB/GNU Octave for adaptive measurements](matlab/README.md)<br/>
    Use OSC to exchange data with, and control the state of TASCAR from within MATLAB or GNU Octave.